 In the UK, brutality and violence in the home is a serious crime.
 Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.
 Any man who forces a woman to have sex, including a woman’s husband, can be charged with rape.

 It is important for anyone facing domestic violence to get help as soon as possible.
 A solicitor or the Citizens Advice Bureau can explain the available options.
 In some areas there are safe places to go and stay in, called refuges or shelters.
-There are emergency telephone numbers in the helpline section at the front of Yellow Pages, including, for women, the number of the nearest women’s centre.
-You can also phone the 24-hour National Domestic Violence Freephone Helpline on 0808 2000 247 at any time, or the police can help you find a safe place to stay.
+The 24-hour National Domestic Violence Freephone Helpline is available on 0808 2000 247 at any time, and its voicemail service allows callers to leave a message to be called back.
+You can find out more by visiting its website on https://www.nationalhelpline.org.uk.
+Alternatively, you can try the Women’s Aid website on https://www.womensaid.org.uk.
+In an emergency, you should always call the police, who can also help you to find a safe place to stay.

 Female genital mutilation